How to make a productivity plan in five easy steps

 Within 18 months, he brought 5 million dollars to the company and started earning 6 figures (in today’s money) by the age of 24.

-He had two jars on his desk.
-When he made a sales call, he would move a paper clip from the full jar to the empty one.
+James Clear explained Dyrsmid’s success in his book Atomic Habits.
+So, here’s how the story goes.
+Dyrsmid had two jars on his desk.
+When he made a sales call, Dyrsmid would move a paper clip from the full jar to the empty one.
 “Every morning I would start with 120 paper clips in one jar and I would keep dialing the phone until I had moved them all to the second jar,” he said.

 One of the reasons this worked so well is because it gave him a visual clue of his progress.
 Each moved paperclip gave him a little satisfaction and motivation that pushed him further.

-James Clear, the author of Atomic habits, created a 2-minute rule that states: “When you start a new habit, it should take less than two minutes to do.”
+James Clear is also famous for creating a 2-minute rule that states: “When you start a new habit, it should take less than two minutes to do.”
 It’s inspired by David Allen and Getting Things Done, whose version states “If it takes less than two minutes, then do it now.”

 In this case, we don’t have external force, only internal, and we create it by focusing on the very next step (that will take 2 minutes or less).